4 Tips for Improving Ethics Training in the Workplace

 Ethics training is not static.
 Discussing issues like human trafficking, forced labor, and immigrant labor can help open people’s eyes.
 Injustices and ethical worries like these aren’t hypothetical or far away.
 They are in the daily news.

 You may also consider offering training courses related to the ethical culture you are trying to develop.
 For example, if your company values diversity and inclusion, you may offer training courses on unconscious bias or cultural considerations to support the legal and ethical hiring and treatment of all employees from all backgrounds

 Contrary to popular belief, it actually takes closer to 66 days, as opposed to just 21, to form a habit.
 In many senses, forming an ethical team is like developing a habit.
 A single ethics class is unlikely to influence employee behavior in the way managers want.
 For managers looking to truly help their employees adhere to a company’s ethical standards, reinforcement is required.

-Offering a library of training videos for employees to watch at their own pace is a good start, but ethics training is the ideal topic for a blended-learning approach.
-Role-playing activities, ethical discussions, and conversations about real-life applications with instructors are impactful ways to make sure that workplace ethics training is reinforced.
+Offering a library of training courses for employees to watch at their own pace is a good start, but ethics training is the ideal topic for a blended-learning approach.
+Role-playing activities, ethical discussions, and training sessions featuring conversations about real-life applications with instructors are impactful ways to make sure that workplace ethics training is reinforced.

-Reviewing learning material via videos, quizzes, and exams days, weeks, and months after initial introduction will also help to fortify the lesson and move the information from short-term to long-term memory.
+Reviewing learning material via videos, quizzes, and exams days, weeks, and months after initial introduction will also help to fortify the ethical learning lesson and move the information from short-term to long-term memory.